All Episodes

 I don't want to put too much weight on that.

-You know where my reality is.
+You know where my relationship is.

 You know what?

-On religion, I just said you don't want to put too much weight on the one man.
+You don't want to put too much weight on one man.

 This is an exceptional man.

-He's not an African American.
+He's not an African-American.

 You know, he's really specific in his talents and his abilities and his intelligence and what I call wisdom.